 Content should always be at the forefront of your website.
 With a walk website, you’re shifting your content from a breadth approach – shallower content that’s present in your crawl website – to a depth approach.
 As a result, you’ll be doing two things:

-1. Elaborate on other aspects of your core business; and
+1. Elaborating on other aspects of your core business; and

 While building deeper content, you’ll definitely need to consider search engine optimization (SEO) and to structure your content around key search terms.
 The goal is to rank higher for those customer search teams, increasing your credibility for those terms and reducing your reliance on paid media.

 *Note, SEO can take anywhere between three to six months for efforts to propagate.
 Therefore, you must start as soon as possible to realize SEO benefits.
-Additionally, SEO is not a one-time thing; it is an ongoing process.
+Additionally, SEO is not a one-time thing; it’s an ongoing process.
 Your competitors are likely doing their own SEO and by stopping your efforts, you’ll be giving away future customers to them.
-As a result, you will need to rethink replacing the leads lost from SEO with another source.
+As a result, you will need to replace the leads lost through SEO with another source.

 Implement Google Ads and Paid Media on Your Website